racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/pyappsdoc/PyappDebug.md

 *Note: If the workflow engine is already running, you need to stop it first.*

-After you start the workflow engine in debug mode, you can open it's screen using the command below:
+After you start the workflow engine in debug mode, you can open its screen using the command below:

     screen -x wfe

+     0 jobs to reset
+    Ready !

 In that screen you will be able to interactively debug your PyApp.

+If you want to leave the screen session and want the workflow engine to stay running in debug mode, press CTRL+a followed by the `d` key.
+However, it is recommended not to run the workflow engine in debug mode for better performance.

+To end the debug mode, press CTRL+c in your screen session and restart the workflow engine in the Q-Shell.

+    root@tdw-mm64:/opt/qbase5# screen -x wfe --> press CTRL+c in your screen session [screen is terminating]
+    root@tdw-mm64:/opt/qbase5#

+    #in Q-Shell:
+    In [2]: q.manage.workflowengine.start('sampleapp')
+    Starting the workflowengine.
+     Waiting for initialization
+    Workflowengine started